Buying an electric car

-EVs can be a bit more expensive than traditional petrol and diesel equivalents because the battery costs more than an internal-combustion engine.
+Electric vehicles (EVs) can be a bit more expensive than traditional petrol and diesel equivalents because the battery costs more than an internal-combustion engine.

 With zero emissions, barely any engine noise and excellent performance in terms of acceleration and economy, EVs currently account for one car in every seven sold in the UK.
-As petrol and diesel cars are due to be phased out over the next decade, they will become even more popular.
-Currently, from 2030 recently brought forward from 2035, all new cars must be emission-free

 Let’s take a look at the pros and cons of the three main types of EV on sale today.
-First up, battery-electric vehicles (BEVs) also known as “Pure EV’s” (think Tesla) but there lots more now on the market such as the Smart, Renault Zoe, Nissan Leaf and Kia Soul.

 These cars don’t have a conventional engine, so you need to plug them in and recharge them when the batteries run out of juice.